HazyInk/CPNT200-GroupProject/README.md

       - Use of whitespace
       - Visual hierarchy principles
       - interactions (hover and click etc) are easy to follow and use
-    - Sveltekit App Code Quality
-      - Normal routes are used for landing pages (non dynamic)
-      - Dynamic routes are used for posts
-      - Component naming conventions
-      - Directory structure
-      - backend load functions
-      - variable and function naming
-      - object, array, and function design

 - [Ashkie](https://github.com/AshkieCharles)
   - Job(s):
     - DataBase Configuration(All)